United States Geological Survey: Topographic mapping

-The USGS produces several national series of topographic maps which vary in scale and extent, with some wide gaps in coverage, notably the complete absence of 1:50,000 scale topographic maps or their equivalent.
-The largest (both in terms of scale and quantity) and best-known topographic series is the 7.5-minute, 1:24,000 scale, quadrangle, a non-metric scale virtually unique to the United States.
+The USGS produces several national series of topographic maps which vary in scale and extent, with some wide gaps in coverage, notably the absence of 1:50,000 scale topographic maps or their equivalent.
+The largest (both in terms of scale and quantity) and best-known topographic series is the 7.5-minute, 1:24,000 scale, quadrangle, a non-metric scale most common to the United States.
 Each of these maps covers an area bounded by two lines of latitude and two lines of longitude spaced 7.5 minutes apart.
 Nearly 57,000 individual maps in this series cover the 48 contiguous states, Hawaii, U.S. territories, and areas of Alaska near Anchorage, Fairbanks, and Prudhoe Bay.
 The area covered by each map varies with the latitude of its represented location due to convergence of the meridians.
 At lower latitudes, near 30° north, a 7.5-minute quadrangle contains an area of about 64 sqmi.
 At 49° north latitude, 49 sqmi are contained within a quadrangle of that size.
-As a unique non-metric map scale, the 1:24,000 scale naturally requires a separate and specialized romer scale for plotting map positions.
-In recent years, budget constraints have forced the USGS to rely on donations of time by civilian volunteers in an attempt to update its 7.5-minute topographic map series, and USGS stated outright in 2000 that the program was to be phased out in favor of The National Map (not to be confused with the National Atlas of the United States produced by the Department of the Interior, one of whose bureaus is USGS).
+As a unique non-metric map scale, the 1:24,000 scale requires a separate and specialized romer scale for plotting map positions.

+The last USGS paper topographic maps were published in 2006, and were replaced by The National Map in 2019 (not to be confused with the National Atlas of the United States produced by the Department of the Interior, one of whose bureaus is USGS).

 An older series of maps, the 15-minute series, was once used to map the contiguous 48 states at a scale of 1:62,500 for maps covering the continental United States, but was discontinued during the last quarter of the twentieth century.
 Each map was bounded by two parallels and two meridians spaced 15 minutes apart—the same area covered by four maps in the 7.5-minute series.
-The 15-minute series, at a scale of 1:63,360 (one inch representing one mile), remains the primary topographic quadrangle for the state of Alaska (and only for that particular state).
+Alaska formerly was mapped using the 15-minute series, which was replaced by maps at 1:25,000 scale in 2017.
 Nearly 3,000 maps cover 97% of the state.
-The United States remains virtually the only developed country in the world without a standardized civilian topographic map series in the standard 1:25,000 or 1:50,000 metric scales, making coordination difficult in border regions (the U.S. military does issue 1:50,000 scale topo maps of the continental United States, though only for use by members of its defense forces).